AngelProtocolFinance/ap-documentation/src/functional/getting-started/creating-your-ast.md

 ## Step 9: Success!

 Congratulations!
-You’ve successfully set up your AST & it’s ready immediately for use.
+You have successfully set up your AST & it is ready immediately for use.

 ![success](../../assets/screenshots/success-ast.png "success AST Launchpad")